-Chicken cacciatore is classic Italian comfort food, with wonderfully tender chicken, vegetables and a delicious, slow-cooked tomato sauce.
+Chicken cacciatore is classic Italian comfort food.
+This traditional version features wonderfully tender chicken, vegetables and a delicious, slow-cooked tomato sauce.

 There are dozens of ways to make Chicken Cacciatore (hunter style chicken).
 This is mine.
 It’s traditional Italian comfort food, cooked low and slow on the stovetop and is a hearty and delicious way to enjoy any bone-in chicken.

-My traditional chicken cacciatore recipe is probably not totally authentic, as I like to add mushrooms, but you can certainly leave them out, if you like.
+My classic chicken cacciatore recipe is probably not totally authentic, as I like to add mushrooms, but you can certainly leave them out, if you like.
 Sometimes I like to add a little bacon or pancetta, too.
 You can also add other things, to make it your own idea of perfect.

 Chicken – for best results, go with a bone-in/skin on chicken, either thighs, breasts, legs or some of each.
 While you can make this with boneless/skinless chicken, you will miss the added flavour from the bones and skin.

 Red or White Wine – I love to use a bit of wine in this dish, but if you don’t have any or prefer not to use wine, you can substitute with an equal amount of chicken broth.

 Herbs – I made this dish right at the time I was harvesting a bunch of herbs from my Summer herb garden, so I had fresh thyme, oregano and parsley at hand.
 I love the extra flavour from the fresh herbs and would recommend them, if you can.
 Otherwise, dried herbs will work just fine here, as well.